vanshsharma69/Myfirstkotlinapp/README.md

 ## Future Plans

-1. *Skill Development Resources*: Add curated learning materials and courses to help users enhance their skills.
+1. 🛠*Skill Development Resources*: Add curated learning materials and courses to help users enhance their skills.

-2. *Mentorship Programs*: Connect users with experienced mentors for guidance.
+2. 👩🏻‍💼*Mentorship Programs*: Connect users with experienced mentors for guidance.

-3. *Networking Features*: Introduce forums and groups for students to connect and collaborate.
+3. 🌐*Networking Features*: Introduce forums and groups for students to connect and collaborate.

-4. *Analytics Dashboard*: Provide insights into user progress and achievements.
+4. 📊*Analytics Dashboard*: Provide insights into user progress and achievements.